-- The objective of local economic development is pursued by reserving \$10,000,000 (or approximately 4 percent) of the Portfolio for purchases of Certificates of Deposit from local financial institutions. - The cash management function is organized by the City (ex-officio) Treasurer ("the Treasurer"), who also serves as the City's Controller.
+- The objective of local economic development is pursued by allowing up to \$15,000,000 of the Portfolio for purchases of Certificates of Deposit from local financial institutions. - The cash management function is organized by the City (ex-officio) Treasurer ("the Treasurer"), who also serves as the City's Controller.
 The Treasurer sets overall policy and objectives for the cash management program.
 The Treasury Officer and Treasury staff, determine and take action to meet the City's operating fund needs.
 If surplus funds are available, the Treasury Officer selects investments, with the approval of the Treasurer or Assistant Controller.
-One of the Accountant-Auditor IIs in Treasury performs the accounting for the Portfolio and prepares monthly reports of investment activity.
-This segregation of duties is integral to strong internal control in the cash management program. - The Treasury Officer, with the advice and direction of the Treasurer, performs the day-to-day management of the Portfolio.
+One of the Treasury staff other than the Treasury Officer performs the accounting for the Portfolio and prepares monthly reports of investment activity.
+This segregation of duties is integral to strong internal control in the cash management program. - The Treasury Officer, with the advice and direction of the Treasurer, performs the day-today management of the Portfolio.
 The markets and economic activity are monitored daily along with possible investments and actions that would benefit the Portfolio.
 Data are analyzed and investment decisions are made by the Treasury Officer and approved by the Treasurer or Assistant Controller. - Reports of the results of the cash management program are made monthly.
-The Reports detail the disposition of all of the City's cash assets.
-This includes both operating funds, held in the City's depository, and all surplus funds.
-Reports show the categories of the investments of surplus funds.
-Holdings in the Portfolio, including the par, book, and market value of each investment are available upon request.
-The Reports also show the asset mix in the Portfolio, the range of maturities, the level of Policy compliance, and a comparison of yields between the City's Portfolio, LAIF and a one-year Treasury instrument. - After adoption of this Policy by Council, any material changes must be approved by Council.
+The Reports detail the disposition of all of the City's surplus funds.
+Reports show the categories of the investments.
+Holdings in the Portfolio, including the par, book, and market value of each investment are also shown.
+The Reports also show the asset mix in the Portfolio, the range of maturities and a comparison of earned interest for the current month and earned interest for the fiscal year to prior year numbers. - After adoption of this Policy by Council, any material changes must be approved by Council.